sjreich/average_difference/README.md

 ```
 and the sum of those differences if 4.

 The brute force approach would be to find the distance between every pair of values, and take the average of those.
-That runs in O(n) time.
+That runs in O(n<sup>2</sup>) time.

 The smarter approach, very roughly, is to create clusters of values and calculate the distances between those clusters.